 Technology is transforming the way capital cities operate, enabling them to deliver better services, enhance public safety, and engage with citizens more effectively.
 Smart city initiatives are leveraging data analytics, Internet of Things (IoT) devices, and artificial intelligence (AI) to optimize urban systems, improve resource management, and enhance citizen engagement.
 Capital cities are investing in digital infrastructure, such as high-speed internet and public Wi-Fi, to promote innovation and economic development.

 Recent data indicates that many capital cities are experiencing significant economic growth, driven by the expansion of technology, healthcare, and professional services industries.
-However, this growth is also creating challenges, such as rising housing costs, income inequality, and infrastructure deficits.
+That said, this growth is also creating challenges, such as rising housing costs, income inequality, and infrastructure deficits.
 Capital cities are grappling with these challenges by implementing policies aimed at promoting affordable housing, investing in public education, and improving transportation infrastructure.

 Practical Tips and Expert Advice for Exploring Your State Capital